whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/01-reality-to-data/01-06-photogrammetry-capture-assignment.md

 Each `ZIP` should include the exported 3D model and any required texture/material files, one reference photograph, two screenshots of the completed scan, and a brief capture note.

+_Note: You can upload a single `.zip` archive of all your files labeled inside the archive for easier submission to Canvas._

 ## Assignment Overview

 In class, you used photogrammetry to turn a physical object into a digital 3D asset.
 For this assignment, make three additional scans that explore different capture situations including, interior architecture, exterior architecture, and a complete rigid object.